Bellman function for Hardy's inequality over dyadic trees: Stochastic approach to the problem

 \subsection{From the dyadic to the stochastic problem}

-In this subsection we will show that the main inequality satisfied by the function $\mathcal B$ can be used to prove that $\mathcal B$ satisfies a differential inequality that will be the starting point from which we enunciate the stochastic optimal control problem having $\mathcal B$ as a solution.\\ In this subsection we are going to use notations and theorems from the text \cite{Oksendal}, mainly from the chapter 11.\\ We are going to recall the problem we are considering.
+In this subsection we will show that the main inequality satisfied by the function $\mathcal B$ can be used to prove that $\mathcal B$ satisfies a differential inequality that will be the starting point from which we enunciate the stochastic optimal control problem having $\mathcal B$ as a solution.\\ We are going to recall the problem we are considering.
 Let $p \in \mathbb R$, $1<p<+\infty$.
 We consider the function

 defined over the domain